Computer Science Minor Concentration (B.A.) (18 credits)

 - 1

-Students who have sufficient knowledge of programming should not take COMP 202 Foundations of Programming., and instead should replace it with an additional Computer Science complementary course.
+Students who have taken the equivalent of COMP 202 Foundations of Programming. prior to their McGill studies should relace it with an additional Computer Science Complementary course.

-9 credits selected from the following list or from Computer Science (COMP) courses at the 300 level or above excluding COMP 364 Computer Tools for Life Sciences. and COMP 396 Undergraduate Research Project..
+9 credits selected from the following list or from Computer Science (COMP) courses at the 300 level or above excluding COMP 396 Undergraduate Research Project., COMP 400 Project in Computer Science, COMP 401 Project in Biology and Computer Science., COMP 402 Honours Project in Computer Science and Biology., COMP 480 Independent Studies in Computer Science.

 Course | Title | Credits |